 In May 2016, David invested in Brick Live Group and became its Chairman and its majority shareholder.
 BRICKLIVE ‘Built for LEGO Fans’ is an interactive LEGO-based fan event that is currently staged in over 20 cities worldwide.
 In December 2017, David reversed Brick Live Group and its sister company Parallel Live Group (the organiser of US LEGO-based shows) into Live Company Group plc (LVCG), which is admitted to trading on the AIM market of the London Stock Exchange.
 David is the current largest shareholder and Executive Chairman LVCG.

 As a passionate art collector, David founded the Eye Programme in 2009.
 The programme aims to develop arts infrastructure in Asian territories where this is lacking, in order to provide artists with the platforms, support and recognition they need to develop their careers.
 Projects include Korean Eye (2009 to 2012), Indonesian Eye (2011), Hong Kong Eye (2013), Malaysian Eye (2014), Singapore Eye (2015), Thailand Eye (2016) and more recently Vietnam Eye (2017).
 In January 2014 the Eye Programme expanded to launch the annual Eye Awards, honouring the accomplishments of emerging artists throughout great Asia.
 Added to this, START Art Fair at the Saatchi Gallery also launched to huge acclaim in June 2014, to celebrate not only the artists but also emerging art galleries from around the world.
 The inaugural edition of START Doha in collaboration with The New York Times for the Art for Tomorrow conference was launched 11th -14th March.
-The fifth edition of START Art Fair is set to place from 13-16 September 2018.
+The sixth edition of START Art Fair is set to take place from 12-15 September 2019.

 Andy became an Executive Director of the Company on 27 December 2017.
 He joined Brick Live as Managing Director with effect from 1 November 2017.